 “We like to expand the idea of what students might think of as resources for Black history.
 You know, there's fun stuff, too.
 It’s not just old textbooks,” Snediker says.

 She recommends the comic book series Bitter Root, by Chuck Brown, David F. Walker and Sanford Greene.
 The series follows a Black family of monster hunters in the 1920s who fight supernatural creatures that are born from racism and hatred.
-The comic is available to be checked out at any of the university’s libraries.
+The comic is available by request from the Irvin Department of Rare Books and Special Collections.

 If you are someone who prefers a more traditional learning experience, the library has resources to fit that as well.